dmsalo/VSC-dsalo-Theme/README.md

 ## Description

-The `dsalo-vscode-theme` is a useful color theme that helps you code and develop code for C/C++, Arduino, PHP, HTML, JS, SQL, JSON and more with beautiful colors to make your code easier to understand. read.
+The `dsalo-vscode-theme` is a useful color theme that helps you code and develop code for C/C++, Arduino, PHP, HTML, JS, SQL, JSON and more with beautiful colors to make your code easier to read.

 ## Features
 * As a main feature, it has been designed for use in `dark mode`.